almaavocado/EnergyUsage/README.md

 # EnergyUsage

----- This is all for the free sandbox API!!
+---- This is all for the free version of Voltus sandbox API!!
 NOT FOR LIVE ENV  --------

 • Error Handling: Implemented error handling to handle potential exceptions that may occur during the API request such as invalid API key, network errors, or unexpected responses. https://github.com/almaavocado/EnergyUsage/blob/master/Backend/errorHandling.py